 The Continental System finally led to a breakup between the Tsar Alexander I and Napoleon, and Napoleon took up arms again.
-On June 23, 1812 the enormous Grande Armée of 650,000 men crossed the Njemen River.
-Among them were about 270,000 Frenchmen and many soldiers from Prussia, Austria and the Confederation of the Rhine, among them men from the Grand-Duchy of Berg.
+On June 23, 1812, the enormous Grande Armée of 650,000 men crossed the Njemen River.
+Among them were about 270,000 Frenchmen and many soldiers from Prussia, Austria, and the Confederation of the Rhine, among them men from the Grand Duchy of Berg.
 The Grande Armée defeated the Russians in the bloody Battle of Borodino in September 1812 and shortly after captured Moscow.
 But the city was abandoned, and the same night the Russians burned it down.
-With victory out of sight and all supplies and quarters gone up in flames, Napoleon finally ordered retreat.
+With victory unattainable and all supplies and quarters gone up in flames, Napoleon finally ordered retreat.

-Although the Grand-Duchy of Berg had close economic ties to France, Napoleon accepted its decline for the sake of his continental system.
+Although the Grand Duchy of Berg had close economic ties to France, Napoleon accepted its decline for his continental system.
 The Rhine was the customs border, also goods from Berg were classified as “hostile”.
 The French authorities taxed them so high that Berg was de facto cut off from the French and Dutch markets.
 Soon the economy had reached a lot, people impoverished, hunger and poverty spread.
 The mandatory service in Napoleon’s army strained the people so much that in it came to open opposition against further recruitment in January 1813.